 “Preach the word!
 Be ready in season and out of season.
 Convince, rebuke, exhort, with all longsuffering and teaching.” - 2 Timothy 4:2

 “This testimony is true.
 Therefore rebuke them sharply, that they may be sound in the faith” - Titus 1:13

 “Speak these things, exhort, and rebuke with all authority.
 Let no one despise you.” - Titus 2:15

 “My son, do not despise the chastening of the LORD, Nor be discouraged when you are rebuked by Him’ - Hebrews 12:5

 “Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.” - Hebrews 12:11

 Keep in mind the Lord brought correction to five of the seven churches mentioned in Revelation chapters 2 and 3.
-So if you want to fulfill God’s plan for your life, don’t tune out godly correction when in comes.
-Be ready for (and receive) rebukes spoken in love.
+So if you want to fulfill His plan for your life, don’t tune out godly correction when it comes.
+Instead of shunning and unfriending people who care enough to point out where you’re missing it, be ready for and receive rebukes spoken in love.

 “Poverty and shame will come to him who disdains correction, but he who regards a rebuke will be honored.” – Proverbs 13:18